WanliYoung/Collapse-in-Model-Editing/README.md

 #### Evaluation of Downstream Tasks for LLMs

 If you want to evaluate the downstream task capabilities for LLMs, please refer to [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness).

+## The Fall of ROME: Understanding the Collapse of LLMs in Model Editing